Politics of Japan: Political developments since 2020

+Contemporary issues such as economic challenges, demographic shifts, and environmental concerns play a significant role in shaping political discourse, highlighting the interplay between these social issues and political responses.
+Ultimately, the potential for overcoming anxiety over governance is a critical theme, suggesting that increased political participation and engagement could lead to more effective governance and a reduction in public anxiety, all of which contribute to the complex and dynamic nature of Japanese politics.

-On 28 August 2020 following reports of ill-health, Abe resigned citing health concerns, triggering a leadership election to replace him as Prime Minister.
-Abe was the longest-serving Prime Minister in Japan’s history.
+On 28 August 2020, following reports of ill-health, Abe resigned citing health concerns, triggering a leadership election to replace him as prime minister.
+Abe was the longest-serving prime minister in the political history of Japan.

-After winning the leadership of the governing Liberal Democratic Party (LDP), Yoshihide Suga, close ally of his predecessor, was elected as the country's new prime minister by Japan's parliament in September 2020.
-Suga’s response to the novel coronavirus pandemic, as the architect of the GoTo tourism program criticised for helping the virus spread, along with high case numbers in April 2021 ahead of the Tokyo Olympics has since negatively affected perceptions of his administration.
-On 2 September 2021, Suga announced that he would not seek reelection as LDP President, effectively ending his term as Prime Minister.
-On 4 October 2021, Fumio Kishida took office as the country's new Prime Minister.
+After winning the leadership of the governing Liberal Democratic Party (LDP), Chief Cabinet Secretary Yoshihide Suga, a close ally of his predecessor, was elected as the 99th prime minister of Japan on 16 September 2020.
+On 2 September 2021, Suga announced that he would not seek reelection as LDP President, effectively ending his term as prime minister.
+On 4 October 2021, Fumio Kishida took office as new prime minister.
 Kishida was elected leader of the ruling Liberal Democratic Party (LDP) previous week.
-He was officially confirmed as the country's 100th prime minister following a parliamentary vote.
-On 31 October 2021, the ruling Liberal Democratic Party (LDP) held onto its single party majority in the general elections.
+He was officially confirmed as the 100th prime minister following a parliamentary vote with appointment by Emperor Naruhito at Tokyo Imperial Palace.
+On 31 October 2021, the ruling Liberal Democratic Party (LDP) held onto its single party majority in the general election.

-On 8 July 2022, Abe was shot and killed at a campaign rally in Nara for the 2022 Japanese House of Councillors election.
+On 8 July 2022, former prime minister Shinzo Abe was shot and killed at a campaign rally in Nara for the 2022 Japanese House of Councillors election.
+State funeral of Abe was held on 27 September at Nippon Budokan.

+The Economist Intelligence Unit (EIU) rated Japan a "full democracy" its report for 2023.
+According to the V-Dem Democracy indices, Japan was the 23rd most electoral democratic country in the world as of 2023.

+On 1 October 2024, Japan’s parliament confirmed Shigeru Ishiba, new leader of the ruling Liberal Democratic Party (LDP), as the new prime minister to replace Fumio Kishida.

+Ishiba announced his resignation as prime minister on 7 September 2025, following a decline in public approval ratings to 23% and weeks of infighting in the LDP.
+In October 2025, Sanae Takaichi was elected to succeed him as party president, becoming the first woman to serve in the role.
+Later that same month, Komeito announced that it would leave the ruling coalition.
+She became prime minister on 21 October, after signing a confidence and supply agreement with Ishin.